-The Institute considers compliance with these rules fundamental to maintaining continued public trust in the integrity of research conducted at the Institute.
-Members of the scientific staff are encouraged to direct any questions concerning the rules to the Institute's President.
+BSBI/HBF consider compliance with these rules fundamental to maintaining continued public trust in the integrity of research conducted at BSBI/HBF.
+Members of the scientific staff are encouraged to direct any questions concerning the rules to BSBI's President or HBF's President.